ballardtj/ballardtj.github.io/_pages/consulting.md

 could occur.
 By understanding these interactions, the model helps identify opportunities to redesign workflows, improving both safety and crew efficiency.

-### Mental Well-Being and Working Hours
+### Mental Wellbeing and Working Hours
 I developed a new hierarchical Bayesian modelling approach for identifying individual differences in the long-term effects of working hours on mental health, enabling actionable recommendations for workforce wellbeing.
 This approach allows for insights not only about average effects across a workforce, but also in the variation in effects, including the proportion of employees that may be adversely affected by certain policies and the factors that may mitigate those adverse effects.
-This allowed for more targeted recommendations to improve workforce well-being.
+This allowed for more targeted recommendations to improve workforce wellbeing.

 ## Getting Started